 We ultimately created multiple ACF components that had an appropriate amount of producer flexibility but also ensured each component’s output was accessible.
 We started with a “blank” page-level template that really only consisted of a header and footer, global content elements that would not change much on a page-to-page basis.
 We also provided several powerful features that could be toggled on/off on a page level, such as:

 - A “hero component” that could easily communicate what the user could expect to see on the rest of the page

 - An ”in-page navigation bar” above the hero but beneath the main navigation

 Note that while we opted to create the “in-page” navigation so it appeared to be part of the primary navigation, it was really a page-level component that could be modified at will.

 We built a handful of custom components that could be dropped into the body of the page and reordered as desired.
-The most useful component is our “Flex Component Module.”
+The most useful design block is our “Flex Component Module.”
 This module gave us immense structural control over the page; for example, if we wanted a single column width in one section and two columns in another, we could easily achieve this by stacking the modules.
-The combination of our new Flex Component along with the other components allowed us to create “templates” for primary pages, which we could then use to quickly and easily produce multiple variations containing different content.
+The combination of our new Flex Component along with the other components allowed us to create “prebuilt templates” for primary pages, which we could then use to quickly and easily produce multiple variations containing different content.

 The framework we developed can be used to rapidly produce new accessible websites, primarily of the B2B and lead-gen types.
 It offers non-developers an easy way to build and maintain a wide variety of accessible website layouts and designs, without having to start from scratch or break the bank.